Ref disqualifies Alaska high school swimmer, deems school swimsuit too revealing

 The national organization sets the rules and then local sporting associations have some flexibility to determine implementation, according to community standards.

-"Before these suits even get on an athletes body, the cut of them isn't in compliance with the modesty rule," Langford said, demonstrating the angle V-shape on the backside of women's competitive suits sold by most manufacturers.
+“Before these suits even get on an athlete’s body, the cut of them isn’t in compliance with the modesty rule,” Langford said, demonstrating the angle V-shape on the backside of women’s competitive suits sold by most manufacturers.

 On Monday, the Anchorage School District confirmed the suit Willis was wearing was an approved suit considered to be following the rules, and that it had been used without incident at three prior meets this season.